AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-batch.md

 Smart Lists are the mechanism throughout Marketo Engage to define "who" (which people) to include, whether it's a report, a list, or a Smart Campaign.
 Here's how to define a Smart List for a batch campaign.

+>[!CAUTION]
+>
+>Making Smart List or Flow Step edits to an active campaign can potentially break its functionality.
+If you choose to do so, proceed with caution.

 1. Choose a Smart Campaign, then click **[!UICONTROL Smart List]**.

    ![](assets/define-smart-list-for-smart-campaign-batch-1.png)